DREAM-DK/gamY-syntax-highlighting/README.md

-# gamY package for vscode
+# Syntax highlighting for vscode
-Package to use vscode together with gamY, a macro language built on top of GAMS.
+Package for syntax highlighting for GAMS in vscode

 ## Features
 - Syntax highlighting